axisgroup/evaluation-toolkit/1. Following best practices/README.md

 **Reporting vs. exploration.** For all the things that a dashboard can be, it cannot be a generic analysis tool.
 It cannotbe designed to slice and dice data to explore and answer a new question every time.
 This is a dynamic we refer to as the difference between herding cows and herding cats.

+To sum up, ask the following questions when making decisions-

+What metrics are a must, or necessary to all users What’s necessary to certain users, but not to the others What’s nice to have but not necessary
+What doesn’t really make sense

 ### Cognition is a scarce resource

 #### Attention